-Life Spans of Commercial Flat Roof Membranes
+Lifespans of Commercial Flat Roof Membranes

-PVC roofing membranes are known for the ability to handle various climates and natural conditions, making this type of roofing system ideal for environments with fluctuating temperatures and weather patterns.
-Also, the material is both fireproof and waterproof.
+PVC roofing membranes are known for their ability to handle various climates and natural conditions, making this type of roofing system ideal for environments with fluctuating temperatures and weather patterns.
+And, the material is fireproof and waterproof.

 Other Factors Contributing to Longevity

 While each roofing system has its specific pros and cons, many factors contribute to the longevity of your roofing installation, including environment/climate and maintenance.

 If you are installing a roof in a colder climate, then the lifespan of the roof will likely be shortened.
 Additionally, if you live in an area prone to inclement weather, including torrential rain, heavy winds, hail, and severe thunderstorms, you are more likely to experience damage to your roof.

 Every roof requires routine maintenance.
 If this isn’t done, the roof will likely suffer from premature damage and wear and tear.